xyphro/UsbGpib/README.md

 Printing works fine, several iterations of the design were made to ensure good printability.
 I printed so far 15 housings, without a single fail.

+More information on this REV 1 can be found here: [REV 1](HW/REV1/README.md).
+Note, that also the programming/build instructions moved to this location.

 ## REV 2

 <img src="https://raw.githubusercontent.com/xyphro/UsbGpib/master/pictures/Upcoming_Rev2.png" width="40%"/>